- Office Hours:

 |Location:||Main Computer Lab|

-Before enrolling in the course, the student should be competent working with HTML5 and CSS at the level required in our MIS280 Internet Programming 1 course, and in addition, understand basic computer operations on the operating system of their choice.
+Before enrolling in the course, the student should be competent and comfortable working with HTML5 and CSS at the level required in our MIS280 Introduction to Internet Programming course.
+And in addition, understand basic computer operations on the operating system of their choice, in particular working with a live Linux server.
 You may work on any platform you like, Linux, Mac, Windows.

 This is not a course in web page production or graphic design; but rather an introductory programming course.
 As a programming class, we will learn to create valid web content using a simple text editor, with a strong emphasis on validity and web standards compliance (as per the World Wide Web Consortium) and attention to detail (as per client job specifications).
 We will be working with a live server running Red Hat Enterprise Linux.